 In 1917 four rooms in the school basement were ready, but it wasn’t until 1921, that the high school rooms above it were finished.
 However, by 1917 ten students were ready to enter high school.
 Lack of a high school necessitated their attendance at neighboring schools such as Plaza and even Minot.
 Five members of the Colclough family graduated from Minot High, and Florence then retuned to Parshall to teach, beginning a career that lasted 41 years.

 In January 1924 the new building was opened for classes, and another story of four more rooms was completed by September 1925.
 A staff of six taught the elementary and some high school subjects.

-Another story was added in the 30’s for the study hall and additional classrooms.
-One feature of this unique building was the conversion of the basement to a gymnasium-auditorium with a stage which could be raised and lowered as needed.
+Another story was added in the ’30s for the study hall and additional classrooms.
+One feature of this unique building was the conversion of the basement to a gymnasium-auditorium with a stage that could be raised and lowered as needed.